EmDEm

 Earth No. 2

-A performer with a straw cap is holding several items made out of straw.
-He is talking with a microphone made out of straw as well.
+A performer with a straw cap is singing with a microphone made out of straw

 25th December 2014